zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/cookbooks/web3.md

 #### ```sui/infra``` ####

 Contains multiple Sui node setups for use on AWS, DigitalOcean, GCP, on local NVMe disks as well as Block Storage.
-Additionally, contains NVMe setup instructions for your own kubernetes environments.
+Additionally, contains NVMe setup instructions for self-managed kubernetes environments.

 #### ```sui/actions``` ####